 - No-Wake or NO WAKE zone signs posted along shorelines, piers, and entry channels.
 Follow the text immediately to protect swimmers and nearby vessels along the coast.

-- Look for circle markers or distinctive daymarks near the boundary; when you notice a circle symbol, treat it as a boundary cue and reduce speed to idle.
+- Look for circle markers or distinctive daymarks near the boundary; when you notice a circle symbol, treat it as a boundary cue and reduce speed to tick-over.

 -